EmilieLny/react-template/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **TypeScript**: A statically typed superset of JavaScript that compiles to plain JavaScript.
 - **Radix UI**: A collection of accessible and customizable UI components for React.
-- **ESLint**: A pluggable linting utility for JavaScript and TypeScript.
+- **Oxlint**: A pluggable linting utility for JavaScript and TypeScript.
 - **Prettier**: An opinionated code formatter.
 - **lint-staged**: Run linters on git staged files.
 - **husky**: Git hooks made easy.